storybook-community/storybook-source-link/README.md

 The tables below are to help you get an idea of what to expect when you click the icon.

 Keep in mind that some of the possible configurations can result in links that may not have been intended.
-For example, if you set a sourceLinkPrefix param on the story but not a sourceLink, the prefix set on the story will be used with the next sourceLink param defined upwards in the hierarchy.
+For example, if you set a `sourceLinkPrefix` param on the story but not a `sourceLink`, the prefix set on the story will be used with the next `sourceLink` param defined upwards in the hierarchy.
 You can end up with a link that doesn't make sense.

 ***It almost always is the case that you want to set a sourceLink param wherever you are setting a sourceLinkPrefix at the component or story level.***